Frequently asked questions

 please have this pre-approved prior to our arrival.

-You (the clinic) will be responsible for relaying findings to the client.
+The managing veterinarian or clinic will be responsible for relaying findings (imaging and otherwise) to the client/pet owner.

 -

-A wet-read is provided at the time of the scan, or shortly thereafter.
+A preliminary interpretation is provided at the time of the scan, or shortly thereafter.

-A full radiologist/cardiologist report is sent to your office within 24 hours of the scan.
+A full radiologist report is sent to your office within 24 hours of the scan.
+This report, along with the images, will be available to you online via our RocketPACS portal.

 -

-The patient should ideally be fasted for 10–12 hours before the scan.
+In general, the emptier the GI tract, the better the study.
+Ideally, patients should be fasted for 10–12 hours before the scan.

 Water is allowed during fasting.